 The technical authoring team

-The augmented reality content is created, maintained and updated in systems such as Component Content Management Systems (CCMS), or, in simplified form, Content Management Systems (CMS).
+The augmented reality content is created, maintained and updated in systems such as Component Content Management Systems (CCMS).
 In these systems, content should already be prepared for AR authoring.
 The two most important factors for this are data management within the CMS and an intelligent interface with the authoring environment for AR.

-When realizing AR projects, we rely on the scalable authoring environment of the technology company RE'FLEKT.
-With their mixed reality platform REFLEKT ONE, even users without programming knowledge can create AR content and play it in form of apps on different end devices (data glasses, tablets and smartphones).
+There are augmented and mixed reality platforms that allow users without programming knowledge to create AR content and play it in form of apps on different end devices (data glasses, tablets and smartphones).

-The advantage of this integration is the communication among the systems.
+The advantage of the integration between the different CMS and platforms is the communication among the systems.
 While a “traditional” app must be manually adjusted by a programmer in order to make changes, with the CMS integration, all updates are automatically transferred to the app, e.g. a product update adjusts the content in the documentation.
-This single source publishing principle saves time and guarantees the consistency of the content.
+This single-source publishing principle saves time and guarantees the consistency of the content.